gsa-oes/office-of-evaluation-sciences/_projects/1703-prompting-tsp.md

 ## What was the impact?

-Difference-in-differences analyses showed no statistically reliable effect of the treatment on the likelihood that a new employee contributed at least 5% to TSP.
+While the informational materials tested by Treasury in this pilot project did not result in a statistically significant change (using Difference-in-differences analysis) in the percentage of new employees contributing  5% or more, Treasury was able to rapidly evaluate the impact of this intervention, and the results can inform future efforts to promote contribution to TSP.